Homemade Oatmeal Cream Pie Recipe

 Oatmeal Cookie

-- 1 Flax egg 1 tablespoon ground flax mixed with 2 tablespoon water, then sit for 5 minutes to thicken
+• 1 Flax egg 1 tbsp ground flax mixed with 2 tbsp water, then sit for 5 minutes to thicken

 Filling